vasupradha2003/Titanic-Survival-Prediction/README.md

 ## Repository Contents
 ### TASK2.ipynb :
-Jupyter Notebook containing the code for data preprocessing, exploratory data analysis, feature engineering, model training, and evaluation.
+Jupyter Notebook containing the code for data preprocessing, exploratory data analysis, feature engineering, model training, and evaluation.uisng linear regression model

-### README.md :
+## requirements.txt :
-This file, providing an overview of the project and repository.
+List of required Python libraries and their versions.

 ### titanic_pic.jpg :
 contains Titanic image

 ### train.csv :
 This file, providing the data set.

+### README.md :
+This file, providing an overview of the project and repository.

 ## Instructions